 2. Know Your Options

-Make sure you have a good understanding of all the services the staffing firm provides.
+Make sure you have a good understanding of all the services the staffing firm or executive recruiters provide.
 They may offer contract, contract-to-hire, or direct hire services.

 Most staffing agencies can also payroll a candidate you find if you just want to try them out on contract before extending a long term offer.